snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 -hls_time 6 -hls_list_size 0 -f hls /var/www/html/hls/v0001/playlist.m3u8
 ```

 Each segment is identified ordinally by a ts file, playlist<N>.ts, which contains 6 seconds of video contents.
-The segment files are summarised in a list described in the text file playlist.m3u8.
+The segment files are summarised in a list in the text file playlist.m3u8.
 ```
 kubectl exec $pod -- ls -al /var/www/html/hls/v0001
 total 16060